scienceystuff/Biology-for-ComputerScientists/Biology-Immunology-concepts.md

 Dendritic cell: a professional antigen-presenting cell that is part of the Innate Immune System.
 It also removes cellular debris.

+Human Leukocyte Antigen: abbreviated HLA.
+The MHC in humans is called the HLA.
+See Major Histocompatibility Complex.

 Macrophage: a professional antigen-presenting cell that is part of the Innate Immune System.
 It also removes cellular debris

+Major Histocompatibility Complex: abbreviated MHC.
+There are two MHC proteins, MHC-I and MHC-II.
+With few exceptions, all host cells have the MHC-I protein.
+MHC-I is used to identify cells that are from the host organism.
+MHC-II is used by Immune Cells to target and identify foreign microorganisms.